davepacheco/kartlytics/README.md

     - bonus: how long each character took for each lap
 - Make the rest of the masks.
 Test for false positives.

+Later, it will be useful to get more complex statistics:
+- Billing: spending most of the race in 1st place, but losing due to weapon usage late in the race.
+- Keithing: spending much of the race in 4th place, attaining 2nd place briefly near the end of the race, and losing due to weapon usage at the end.
+- Average, median, Nth percentile race and lap times, per player per track (per racer?)

 ## Masks so far